ruslanmv/Youtube-Video-Translator/README.md

 cd Youtube-Video-Translator
 ```

-and for today, we  are going to run a simple WebApp so go to the folder gradio
+, we  are going to run a simple **WebApp** so go to the folder gradio

 ```
 cd gradio